fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 ## Designer

-Complete code available in [7_azureml_designer.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/7_azureml_designer.html)
+_Complete code available in [7_azureml_designer.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/7_azureml_designer.html)_

 In this section, we are going to evaluate AzureML Studio's [Designer].

-Before using the service, you need to create a [Workspace], as explained in the [Tutorial: Designer - train a no-code regression model].
+Before using the service, we need to create a [Workspace], as explained in the [Tutorial: Designer - train a no-code regression model].

 This is what our pipeline looks like :